A debit card you can count on

 - If you do not see this button, ask the Chatbot “Activate my card”.

 You’re all set!
 Now you can start using your free Chime Debit Card in stores.
-If you have any problems activating your Chime card, contact our call center at 1-844-244-6363.
+If you have any problems activating your Chime Debit Card, contact our call center at 1-844-244-6363.

 Your Chime Visa Debit Card works everywhere Visa debit cards are accepted.